-coaching artists and makers to help you cut through the noise of conflicting priorities and focus on what really matters
+coaching artists and makers to help cut through the noise of conflicting priorities and focus on what really matters

 Sharon Adams is a visual artist and coach who specialises in coaching artists and makers.